The Style Counsellors

 The Style Counsellors is an Irish style and beauty makeover series that first aired on RTÉ One on 7 January 2020.
 Series one consisted of six episodes and was presented by Suzanne Jackson and Eileen Smith.
 Series two started airing in January 2021.
+The show was cancelled by RTÉ in August 2023 in an effort to shake up its programming.